-Configuring different (but non-root) <user> and <group> for LCA and GDA on Linux
+Configuring different (but non-root) <user> and <group> for LCA on Linux

-- 1. Install the LCA as root. - 2.
-Select the <user> and <group> that you want to use as a replacement for the user "root" and the group "root". - Ensure that the <user> and <group> each have the adequate privileges for the folders/directories in which LCA is installed, and for the other applications and modules that will be controlled/managed by LCA. - 4.
+- Install the LCA as root.
+For RHEL7, use the systemd service method to start LCA service.
+So, during LCA installation in RHEL7, for the step Do you want to add LCA to startup (RC) files (y/n)?, specify n. - 2.
+Select the <user> and <group> that you want to use as a replacement for the user "root" and the group "root".

+- Ensure that the <user> and <group> each have the adequate privileges for the folders/directories in which LCA is installed, and for the other applications and modules that will be controlled/managed by LCA. - 4.
 Change the owner and group for LCA, as follows: - a.
 Set the current working directory to the location where LCA is installed. - b.
 Enter the following commands and press Enter after each: - chown <user> lca - chgrp <group> lca - 5.
 Change the current user from root to <user>. - 6.
 On the command line, enter su <user>, and press Enter. - 7.
 Set the setUID and setGID attributes for LCA.
 On the command line, enter chmod ug+s lca, and press Enter.